 You’ll find most of the entries are located in the historic center of towns, since that’s the area most convenient for the majority of folks.
-In addition to restaurants, I’ve also included things like wine bars, coffee bars, bakeries, and kitchen stores.
-I plan on adding more categories in the future, like butchers and picnic spots.
-And if you have any suggestions, I’d love to hear from you.
+In addition to restaurants, I’ve also included things like wine bars, coffee bars, bakeries, and kitchen stores as well as a selection of hotels.

 How it works: Eat Italy is a free app.
 You can download it this very minute.
 Right now.
 Right here on to your iPhone or iPad.
 Inside EAT ITALY you will find Eat Italy, EAT FLORENCE, EAT VENICE and EAT MILAN.
 You can download them for a free trial, and you’ll get my five favorite picks for each city for free.
 Then, if you would like the full guides, you can purchase them separately.